-Hollyridge Trail is a 1.2 mile heavily trafficked out and back trail located near Los Angeles, CA that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking, walking, horses, and mountain biking and is accessible from October until February.
+Hollyridge Trail is a 1.2 mile heavily trafficked out and back trail located near Los Angeles, California that offers scenic views and is rated as moderate.
+The trail is primarily used for hiking, walking, horses, and mountain biking and is best used from October until February.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash